lfn-cnti/bestpractices/ccdps/NNNN-UC-template.md

 - [ ] Operations

 ## Involved parties
-*TIP: In this section you can list main parties who are involved in the use case.
-For example:<br>
+> List main parties involved in the use case.
+For example:
 Business customer of CSP<br>
 Operations Team of CSP<br>
 Service team of CNF Vendor<br>